-Column Description Employee Takes the name of the account member you are loading.
+Employee Table 22-3 Column Description Employee Takes the name of the account member you are loading.
 If this member exists, its properties are modified; otherwise, the record is added.
 This field is required.
 The value for this field must meet these requirements: Unique Alphanumeric Not more than 80 characters Member name cannot contain tabs, double quotation marks ("), or backslash (\) characters.
-Member name cannot start with any of these characters: ' \ &lt; , = @ + - { } ( ).
+Member name cannot start with any of these characters: ' \ < | , = @ \ + - { } ( ) .
 Value must not be an Essbase reserved word such as Children, Parent, \$\$\$UNIVERSE \$\$\$, #MISSING, or #MI.
 For more information about reserved words in Essbase, see the Hyperion Essbase - System 9 Database Administrator's Guide or Essbase online help.
 This value is passed as a string.
 Parent Takes the name of the parent of the member you are loading.
 It is used to create the hierarchy in the dimension.
-When you load data for a member and specify a different paren member that from the parent member in the application, the member is updated with the parent value that you specify.
-Example: If Member 1 has a parent value of Member A in your Planning application and you load Member 1 with a parent value of Member B, your application is updated, and Member E becomes the parent of Member 1.
+When you load data for a member and specify a different parent member that from the parent member in the application, the member is updated with the parent value that you specify.
+Example: If Member 1 has a parent value of Member A in your Planning application and you load Member 1 with a parent value of Member B, your application is updated, and Member B becomes the parent of Member 1.
 Member 1 and its descendants are moved from Member A to Member B. If the column is left blank, it is ignored during the load.
-The record is not loaded if one of the following situations occurs The specified parent is a descendant of the member that you are loading.
+The record is not loaded if one of the following situations occurs: The specified parent is a descendant of the member that you are loading.
 The specified parent does not exist in the Planning application.

-Table 20-3 Employee
+Table 22-3 (Cont.)
+Employee

-Column Description

-Default Alias Takes an alternate name for the member being loaded.
+Takes an alternate name for the member being loaded.
 If you are modifying properties and do not specify a value, the alias is not changed in the Planning application.
-If you specify <none> or <none> as the value, the alias in the Planning application is deleted.</none></none>
+If you specify <NONE> or <none> as the value, the alias in the Planning application is deleted.

 The value for this column must meet the following requirements for a successful load:

-Unique

-Alphanumeric

-Not more than 80 characters

-Member name cannot contain tabs, double quotation marks ("), or backslash (\) characters.

-Member name cannot start with any of these characters: ' \ &lt; , = @ + - { } ( ).

-Value must not be an Essbase reserved word such as Children, Parent, \$\$\$UNIVERSE \$\$\$, #MISSING, or #MI.
+- Unique - Alphanumeric - Not more than 80 characters - Member name cannot contain tabs, double quotation marks ("), or backslash ( $\setminus$ ) characters. - Member name cannot start with any of these characters: ' \ < | , = @ \ + - { } ( ) . - Value must not be an Essbase reserved word such as Children, Parent, \$\$\$UNIVERSE \$\$\$, #MISSING, or #MI.
 For more information about reserved words in Essbase, see the Hyperion Essbase - System 9 Database Administrator's Guide or Essbase online help.

-This value is passed as a string; default value: a null string.

-Additional Alias Can take an alternate name for the member being loaded.
+Can take an alternate name for the member being loaded.
 There will be as many Alias columns as there are Alias tables defined in Planning.
-The value for multiple alias columns must conform to the same requirements as those listed for the default alias column.
+The value for multiple alias columns must conform to the same requirements as those listed for the default alias

+Data Storage

-Data Storage Takes the storage attribute for the member being loaded.
+Takes the storage attribute for the member being loaded.

 Valid values:

-■ Store
+- Store

-Dynamic Calc
+- Dynamic Calc

-Dynamic Calc and Store
+- Dynamic Calc and Store

-Shared
+- Shared

-Never Share (default)
+- Never Share (default)

-Label Only
+- Label Only

-This value is passed as a string.

-Valid for Consolidation The column is ignored.
+Valid for Consolidation

+The column is ignored.

-Two Pass Calculation Boolean value to indicate whether the member being loaded has the Two-Pass Calculation associated attribute.
+Two Pass Calculation

+Boolean value to indicate whether the member being loaded has the Two-Pass Calculation associated attribute.
 Valid values: 0 for False (default), or any other number for True.
 Values are valid only when the Data Storage value is Dynamic Calc or Dynamic Calc and Store; otherwise, the record is rejected.

-Table 20-3 (Cont.)
-Employee
+(Cont.)
+Employee Table 22-3